Linux Survival Basics

 System impact: Read-only.
 Can create load on large logs, directories, filesystems, or process tables.

-When not to use it: Avoid broad searches on very busy or slow disks without considering I/O impact.
+When not to use it: Avoid broad searches such as / or /var on very busy or slow storage unless you have considered the I/O impact.
+Do not run it across network mounts, backups, or database directories just to satisfy curiosity.
 Do not treat a large file as safe to delete until you know what owns it.

 Expected output